richardstartin/richardstartin.github.io/_posts/2019-09-01-multidimensional-switches.md

  ```

 This representation consists of an index relating value with the priorities of each case separately for each attribute, and a table of pointers to the relevant routines.
-There is also a guard, which is the bit mask of the guarded action (what happens if no other pattern is matched).
+There is also a guard, which is the bit mask of the guarded action (i.e. what happens if no other pattern is matched).

-Since all of this information is available to the compiler when the code is written, I suspect the data structure outlined could be built at compile time.
+Since all of this information is available to the compiler and doesn't change at run time, I expect that the data structure outlined could be built at compile time (but I'm not a compiler developer).

-How can it be used?
+How can it be used at run time?

-When the expression is evaluated, the attribute values must be considered separately, and used for lookups in the hash table for each dimension in the index.
+When the expression is evaluated, the attribute values must be considered separately, and looked up in the hash table for each dimension of the index.
-Sometimes masks will be retrieved, because the programmer aimed to match that value, but there may also be wildcards, where the programmer intended for the case not to constrain the attribute.
+Sometimes masks will be found, because the programmer aimed to match that value, but there may also be wildcards, where the programmer intended for the case not to be constrained by the attribute.
-The retrieved mask, and the wildcard, if either exist, must be united.
+The retrieved mask, and the wildcard, if either exist, must be united, since literal matches also match wildcards.
-Once the masks have been retrieved for all dimensions, they can be intersected to find the matching cases.
+Once the masks have been retrieved for all dimensions, they can be intersected to find the cases which match all constraints.
-It's possible that no cases match, so the guard bit mask with the position of the guard cases should be united with the result.
+It's possible that no cases match the input, so the guard mask with the position of the guard cases should be united with the result.
 In general, the resulting bit mask can have several bits set, but since the bits correspond to priority, calculating the first bit of the mask, supported by the fast `tzcnt` instruction, gives the position of the highest priority case in the expression.
 That is, the first case to match the input.
 The guard bit mask has its only bit set at the last possible position, so never hides other cases.